 During my happy hours I contribute to MEG/EEG processing packages (MNE1/Brainstrom2).
 The tools that we developed are routinely used in MEG/EEG research and have led to several high impact publications.

 Since 2010, I am part of the teaching faculty for Annual Multi-modal Neuroimaging course organized by MGH/HST Martinos Center for Biomedical Imaging, in which participants from all over the world get trained in different neuroimaging modalities.
 Beside that I contribute to Harvard Medical School and MIT brain imaging courses.
 I routinely mentor several scientist at undergraduate, graduate and postdoctoral level in imaging data acquisition, analysis, interpretation and statistics.

 Before joining MGH I completed my PhD (summa cum laude) in Applied Mathematics at Ecole Polytechnique, France under the supervision of Drs Sylvain Baillet and Habbib Ammari.
 My PhD research binds together two of the most important aspects of MEG research: spatial and temporal dynamics.
-I have also received Masters in Signal Processing from SUPELEC, France in 2006 and Bachelor of Engineering in Electronics from NED University, Pakistan in 2002 (summa cum laude).
+I have also received Masters in Control Engineering and Signal Processing from SUPELEC, France in 2006 and Bachelor of Engineering in Electronics from NED University, Pakistan in 2002 (summa cum laude).